sassoftware/restaf-demos/README.md

 - paginate - paginate thru the file service and list the file names

+- reportElement - prints the named elements in a VA report

 - reportImage - generate an image(svg) for a report

 - reportList - list the names of all the reports